viet-aus-it/vait-discord-bot/README.md

 ### Creating your discord app and bot

 You will need to manually create a new discord application and a new bot.
-Please check out[this guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) for more details
+Please check out [Create a Bot Application](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) and [Adding a bot to your servers](https://discordjs.guide/preparations/adding-your-bot-to-servers.html) for more details.

 ### Creating the config files